 While I’m a bit past my prime on dorm rooms and shared sleeping spaces (I’m almost 30, married, and damn I like my beauty sleep!), I know that you just can’t beat hostels in terms of sociability, value, and convenience.

-1. Doma Hostel: Central location
+1. Doma Hostel in Riga: Central location

 view from the hostel window